-Cheating:
+Cheating and Academic Dishonesty:

 If you cheat on an exam, you will receive a zero grade on the exam, and I will file an incident report with the Dean of Students.
 A second episode of cheating will guarantee an F grade for the course and more severe disciplinary action from the school.
-Copying written work from another student is cheating also.
-In those cases, you will earn no credit for the assignment or project and I will file an incident report.
-If you are having so many problems that you feel the only way out is to cheat, then you need to talk with me.
-I am here to help you succeed.
-There are ways to work things out for students who are willing to try.
+Cheating on an exam includes, but is not limited to, using anything not specifically allowed (any other electronic devices, phone, textbook, notes beyond what is allowed, or other people).
+Copying homework from another student or giving another student your work to copy is academic dishonesty as well.
+In these cases, you will earn no credit for the assignment or project and I will file an incident report.